BicycleYucatán

 What makes these two places so great is the fact that they can both be

-bicycle on this trip because easy local transportation is readily
+bicycle on this trip because easy local transportation is readily available

 Start early from the bus terminal on calle 50 and 57 for the 47 kilometer